marcsgil/QuantumMeasurements.jl/docs/src/twin_photons_prop.md

 nothing #hide
 ````

-The main difference arrises here, in the specification of our measurement:
+The main difference arises here, in the specification of our measurement:

 ````@example twin_photons_prop
 projectors = [kron(h, h),